rvansa/keycloak/testsuite/performance/README.md

 After the test run you may want to tear down the docker instances for the next run to be able to import data:
 ```
-mvn verify -Pteardown
+mvn verify -Pteardown-docker
 ```

 You can perform all phases in a single run:
 ```
-mvn verify -Pprovision,generate-data,test,teardown -Ddataset=100u2c -DnumOfWorkers=10 -DhashIterations=100 -DusersPerSec=4 -DrampUpPeriod=10
+mvn verify -Pprovision-docker,generate-data,test,teardown-docker -Ddataset=100u2c -DnumOfWorkers=10 -DhashIterations=100 -DusersPerSec=4 -DrampUpPeriod=10
 ```
-Note: The order in which maven profiles are listed does not determine the order in which profile related plugins are executed. `teardown` profile always executes last.
+Note: The order in which maven profiles are listed does not determine the order in which profile related plugins are executed. `teardown-docker` profile always executes last.

 Keep reading for more information.